BettercareHealth/bettercare/nc/nc-8.md

 The blood glucose concentration should be closely monitored in infants at risk of hypoglycaemia and in infants who have had hypoglycaemia:

 1. In most infants at high risk of hypogly­caemia, the blood glucose concentration should be measured hourly with for the first 3 hours, then 2 hourly for the next 3 hours.
-Thereafter the blood glucose should be monitored every 3 hours until 100 ml/kg/day milk feeds have been established which is usually in 24 to 48 hours.
+Thereafter the blood glucose should be monitored every 3&nbsp;hours until 100 ml/kg/day milk feeds have been established which is usually in 24 to 48&nbsp;hours.
 2. Infants with mild hypoglycaemia should be monitored every 30 minutes until the blood glucose concentration has returned to the normal range.
 Readings should then be made hourly for 3 hours to ensure that the blood glucose concentration does not fall again.
 Thereafter, measure the blood glucose concentration every 2 hours until 100 ml/kg milk feeds are established.
 3. Infants with severe hypoglycaemia should have their blood glucose concentration measured every 15 minutes until it has increased above 1.5 mmol/l.
 Then measure the blood glucose concentration as for infants with mild hypoglycaemia.